EmanuelButoiGit/e-learning-app/README.md

 This project is an E-Learning API built as a microservices architecture.
 The project considers aspects like maintainability, evolvability, and scalability, providing a blueprint to a real-world application.

 The API allows users to interact with various media types and receive recommendations based on a scoring system.
 All the operations related to media, ratings, and recommendations are handled by individual microservices.
-Detailed research underpinning this project can be found at this link [reserchgate/emanuel](https://www.researchgate.net/publication/xxxxxxx).
+Detailed research underpinning this project can be found at this link [research paper](https://www.researchgate.net/publication/372504935_From_Strategy_to_Practice_A_Blueprint_for_Designing_a_Scalable_and_Robust_System).

 ## 📘 Contents